opencontainers/runtime-tools/runtime.md

 Command names MUST NOT start with hyphens.
 The option parsing MUST be such that `funC <COMMAND>` is unambiguously an invocation of `<COMMAND>` (even for commands not specified in this document).
 If the runtime is invoked with an unrecognized command, it MUST exit with a nonzero exit code and MAY log a warning to stderr.
+Beyond the above rules, the behavior of the runtime in the presence of commands and options not specified in this document is unspecified.

 ## Character encodings